Adzz/ex_ample/README.md

 The scenario is this, we want to be able to return a formatted address for a given property.
 To do this, we need to get the postcode and house number from the address and return it formatted nicely in a string.
 We then want to expose that string as a field on the address type, called `formatted_address`

 We have written a test (`apps/graphql/test/integration/my_first_resolving_function_test.exs`), work your magic to bring green to the land.

+## Tests passing?

+You're done! 🙌🏼🥳 Congratulations on completing this workshop.
+You can find answers to the above and completed workshop at `my-first-complete-api`.